hainayanda/Artisan/Example/Pods/Pharos/README.md

 }
 ```

-At example above, all closure will be run if any set happens.
-The only difference between all the relay is just the one who notified it.
+In the example above, all closure will be run if any set happens.
+The only difference between all the relays is just the one who notified it.

 ## Using Retainer

-You could use `Retainer` to make sure the relay created will discarded by `ARC` when `Retainer` is discarded so the closure in the relay and all of its next relays will not run if its not used anymore:
+You could use `Retainer` to make sure the relay created will be discarded by `ARC` when `Retainer` is discarded so the closure in the relay and all of its next relays will not run if it's not used anymore:

 ```swift
 class MyClass {